 Another classic Tamil savoury which has entered the Sri Lanka mainstream is the vadai (or wadai), a spicy doughnut made of deep-fried lentils – no train or bus journey is complete without the sound of hawkers marching up and down the carriage or vehicle shouting “Vadai-vadai-vadai!”.
 Platefuls of vadais, rottys and bread rolls are often served up in cafés under the name of short eats – you help yourself and are charged for what you eat, though be aware that these plates are passed around and their contents indiscriminately prodded by all and sundry, so they’re not particularly hygienic.

 There are plenty of Chinese restaurants around the island, though many are just glorified local drinking holes serving up plates of fried rice and noodles.
-Genuine places, as listed in the Guide, are often good, although the predominantly Cantonese-style dishes are usually spiced up for Sri Lankan tastes.
+Genuine places are often good, although the predominantly Cantonese-style dishes are usually spiced up for Sri Lankan tastes.
 As usual, Colombo has easily the best range of such places.

 Indonesian dishes introduced by the Dutch are also sometimes served in tourist restaurants – most commonly nasi goreng (fried rice with meat or seafood, topped with a fried egg) and gado gado (salad and cold boiled eggs in a peanut sauce), although these rarely taste much like the Indonesian originals.